 Throw in some sit down, dress-up dinners, some late night runs for pizza and ice cream and some movies watched while in bed and you’ve got all the ingredients for summer vacation.

 Need help planning a trip to Caribbean or any other top family travel destination?
 Our Family Vacation Planning Team can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Dana and her family were hosted by Carnival Cruises, but as always her thoughts and opinions are her own.
 Photos courtesy of Dana Rebmann.